 1. Conservation Commitments

-Governments are committed to protecting at least 30% of their ocean areas in alignment with global goals.
+Governments are committed to protecting approximately 30% of their ocean areas in alignment with global conservation goals.

 2. Marine Spatial Planning